notifhy/frontend/privacy.md

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at the email listed in the contact information below.

+## What Is Our Child Privacy Policy?
+This service is not targeted or aimed at children and does not knowingly collect data from children.
+If a parent or guardian believes that their child may be giving personal information, they are encouraged to reach out.

 ## Third-Party Privacy Policies
 Our application contains links to other websites.
 Our Privacy Policy only applies to our application, so if you click on a link to another website or application, you should read their Privacy Policy.